dbcls/sparql-proxy/README.md

 (default: `false`)

 Set `true` to enable passthrough mode.
 If enabled, queries are sent to the backend as is, as far as possible.
-All of the query varidations are bypassed; so the destructive queries can reach the backend.
+All of the query validations are bypassed; so the destructive queries can reach the backend.

 You should enable this feature only when you understand exactly what you are doing.